-Processing VS. Properties and Microstructure
+Processing VS. properties and microstructure

-The processing of braze sheet material, includes every stage of production that involves changing the material properties.
+The processing of brazing sheet material, includes every stage of production that involves changing the material properties.
 The process sequence starts with a melt of specified composition, followed by casting, homogenisation, clad application, pre-heating, hot rolling, cold rolling, intermediate or final heat treatments and slitting.
 In each process stage the microstructure is affected with respect to one or several parameters.
 This includes the type, size and distribution of various particles, the size, shape and orientation of the grain and the composition of the solid solution.
 This processing, through the microstructural evolution that takes place at each stage of production, essentially determines all the material properties the end product has in its delivery state.

-Brazing VS. Properties and Microstructure
+Brazing VS. properties and microstructure

 The brazing is not a mere joining of various components together, to form a leak-tight heat exchanger, but a vast and fundamental transformation of every part of the microstructure.
 Not just the original sheet’s microstructural properties.
 How the brazing is conducted fundamentally affects the properties of the material after brazing and joint formation, hence developing the final properties of the brazed heat exchanger.